Kai2142/Data_Analytics_Portfolio/basketball_academy/README.md

 ### Anonymize.ipynb

 **Data Loading:**
-- Reads a CSV file named "TC_Aug1923_2024.csv" into a pandas DataFrame `df`.
+- Reads a CSV file named "Raw_Camp_Data.csv" into a pandas DataFrame `df`.

 **Column Renaming:**
 - Maps original column names to desired column names using a dictionary and renames the DataFrame columns accordingly.